vijayabme/bikesharing/README.md

 ![image](https://github.com/vijayabme/bikesharing/blob/main/Resources/Trips_by_weekday.jpg)

 #### Trips by weekday per hour by gender:
-The bike usage is more than double males compared to females.
+The bike usage is more than double for males compared to females.
 ![image](https://github.com/vijayabme/bikesharing/blob/main/Resources/Trips_by_weekday_gender.jpg)

 #### User trips by gender by weekday: